sebastiangalloway/MLstockpredictor/README.md

     pandas

 ideas to implement:
+    - make a "what-if" generator of if money(a user inputted value) was invested on each predicted good day
+    - output prediction for next day, week, month, quarter, and year
     - maybe twitter sentiment to factor into labeling
     - front end to make user input process smoother
     - make index ambiguous